 Have you considered steroids?
-Kidding, again, chill out.
+Kidding.

 Never fear, they look hard because they are hard, but it's all relative.
 The workout is made to be very challenging.
 But that same workout can be adjusted to suit the needs of each person in class.
 We change the movements, weights, repetitions, rounds, and distances to fit each person’s abilities.

 First guess, fun, that's why you're reading the bottom of this page.